 It is expected that deep sand dune profiles that contain significant archaeological deposits and large numbers of prehistoric artefacts occur in Thompson Square, and below historic disturbance, the probability also exists that these deposits will occur intact and in situ and may be very old.
-Rare Aboriginal archaeological deposits with significant potential to provide new information about Aboriginal life and natural evolution of the river during the earliest periods of occupation of the region may be preserved within the TSCA.
-This evidence may date back possibly 40,000 years or more, and may also include valuable data for the LGM (24-18,000BP) that was a period of significant climatic variability and change.
+Rare Aboriginal archaeological deposits with significant potential to provide new information about

+Aboriginal life and natural evolution of the river during the earliest periods of occupation of the region may be preserved within the TSCA.
+This evidence may include valuable data for the LGM (24-18,000BP) that was a period of significant climatic variability and change.